 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-This medicine may cause some people to become dizzy, drowsy, or less alert than they are normally.
+This medicine may make you dizzy, drowsy, or less alert than you are normally.
 These effects may be increased if you take this medicine with food.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.